being0/mobiquityknapsack/README.md

      We can implement Repository as a publisher of problems and then PackerLogic as a subscriber of repository problems and publisher of solutions.
      This approach has several benefits:

-     1- It works better on heavy files
+     1- It works better on large files

      2- Subscriber doesn't need to wait for all results(it is memory efficient, subscriber can stop between and in case an exception occurs, it has consumed partially instead of missing previous results).